The Day My Husband Broke My Heart

-Recently, I spoke at Grove City College chapel and had the delight of doing an additional follow-up workshop that evening for women on beauty (which was not recorded).
+I spoke at Grove City College chapel and had the delight of doing an additional follow-up workshop the same evening for women on beauty (which was not recorded).
 Only problem?
 The guys showed up along with the girls.
 Were they here for an easy extra chapel credit or could it be that they really wanted to understand the complex interweaving highway that is the female brain?
 I hoped for the later, decided to play it cool, and threw my notes away.
 Inviting the guys into the conversation turned out to be something of a medicine for the soul to the girls, as I watched the men impart to their Christian sisters something I could not.
 It went something like this.

 On a few occasions I have survived the world's most boring church services.
 As I sit there with the bad music, long and poorly presented sermon, and the dead interactions of people I can not help but think how opposite this must be from the thrill and adventure of the early church founders who were risking their lives and hiding in homes to tell tales of miracles and resurrections.
 How their pulses must have raced with passion as their bodies were laced with adrenaline at the task of growing the Church.
-If we are not careful, we create a very counterfeit understanding of Church by thinking that Sunday morning services are church.
-They aren't.
-And the thinking that they are contributes to the deadening of souls who long for something more than the mundane and veils rather than reveals the glory of God.
-There has to be more to life than empty traditions, routines, working 9-5, and hollow church services.
-Does this call out to your spirit like a spring of water to a thirsty traveler?
-Is boredom sucking the life out of you?
-I have hope for you.

 This may be the hardest blog post I’ve ever written.
 Single women have been writing to me with one question: “How can I satisfy my sexual desire if I’m destined to remain single my whole life?”
 In part, this question is coming from women who've recently read Pulling Back The Shades, a candid look at erotica, intimacy, and the longings of a woman's heart, which I co-authored with Dr Juli Slattery.
 But the truth is the question has been coming my way for a long time and I've managed to dodge it.
 My motivation to answer is impaled on the horns of a dilemma: do I, a married woman, pass you on to some one else with more "experience" for the answer OR do I tell you the truth which is undoubtedly not what you really want to hear in which case you may happily use my married status to disqualify the advice?
 Today I'm mustering up the courage to go for the latter.
 Here goes.

 She goes to school at Penn State.
 He's a student at Ohio State.
 Rivalry aside, passion burns.
 The good kind that tells them "this is it."
 322.97 miles separate them, creating an invitation to consume copious amounts of gasoline between State College, PA and Columbus, OH.
 That's expensive.
 So, they try to save money where they can.
 Hotel bills seem like a good place to cut costs.
 When they visit each other, they sleep over in one another's apartments.
 Completely platonic, of course.
 They insist there's no other solution and there's never been any sex.
 Ever.
 That could never happen.
 They're both Christians.
-Is this OK?
-Sleeping over has been called one of the newest trends in "Christians sketchiness."
-I'll go with that.
-I think it's possible to sleep over at your boyfriend's without eventually having sex, but not probable.
-Let me tell you why.